Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 ```text
 tscore_debug_warp
 ```

+The output includes information such as:

+- Provider ID
+- Provider type
+- Source / target locations
+- Map used by `MapEntry`
+- Building type
+- Coordinate offsets
+- Fallback provider

 The following example shows the built-in providers and a custom provider registered by the T's Core Content Pack included with the **[(SF) Monster House](https://www.nexusmods.com/stardewvalley/mods/20586)** mod.